Zalewa/LostSoulSquasher/README.md

 oldest to youngest.
 When a new Entity is added through LostSoulWorld.AddActor(), this entity is first appended to `newActors` list.
 This list is omitted in Update() and Draw() period.
-This prevents concurrent modification the actors list that can be currently iterated on, so it's safe to call AddActor from any place in the code.
+This prevents concurrent modification and iteration of the `actors` list.
+It's safe to call AddActor from any place in the code.
 All `newActors` are moved to actual actors list on the beginning of LostSoulWorld.Update() call.

 **Collisions:** I'll jump ahead here and discuss how [CollisionBehavior](LostSoul/CollisionBehavior.cs) works.
 Each time a